awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 Valid pattern: `[a-zA-Z0-9:_-]+`

 `MLModelSageMakerJobArn`  <a name="param-image-classification-mdljobarn"></a>
-The ARN of the Amazon SageMaker training job that represents the Amazon SageMaker model source\.
-The model must be trained by the Amazon SageMaker image classification algorithm\.
+The ARN of the SageMaker training job that represents the SageMaker model source\.
+The model must be trained by the SageMaker image classification algorithm\.
 Display name in the AWS IoT console: **SageMaker job ARN**
 Required: `true`
 Type: `string`